spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/overview/roman_datamodels.rst

    extensive modifications in order to properly function.
 This however has been fixed upstream in this `PR <https://github.com/koxudaxi/datamodel-code-generator/pull/1783>`_ which has not appeared in a release yet.
    Once it appears, this issue will be resolved.

+#.
+Data models can no-longer have arbitrary names.
+Instead, their names are derived from the names of their schemas.
+   While technically possible to allow arbitrary names for the generated data models.
+This would simply perpetuate the current issue that some data models have names consistent with their schema names while others do not.
+   By forcing this consistency it helps make the code easier to understand and maintain while requiring only limited updates in RCAL.

+#.
+The ``rad_schema-1.0.0`` had to be moved in ``rad``.
+Again while it was possible to work around having this
+   schema mixed in with the rest of the schemas it did not make sense and created exceptions elsewhere in testing for ``rad``.
+This is because ``rad_schema-1.0.0`` is the meta-schema (schema for the schemas) for the ``rad`` rather than a "true" schema for some data product.
+Isolating it from the rest of the schemas makes this distinction easier to infer.